wortback/DiaLogUE/README.md

 ## About

 `.dgl` files are plain text dialogue scripts designed for use with a custom **Dialogue Plugin** for Unreal Engine (currently in development).
 This plugin parses `.dgl` text files following the DiaLogUE language rules and converts them into DataAssets.
-These DataAssets can then be utilized within Unreal Engine's dialogue system to create interactive narratives.
+These DataAssets can then be utilised within Unreal Engine's dialogue system to create interactive narratives.

 This syntax highlighting makes editing `.dgl` files easier by visually distinguishing keywords, strings, comments, speaker names, and numbers.